Emma vs MailChimp: Which Email Marketing Software is the One for You?

 Powerful marketing automation

 As with most marketing automation features, you can create and set up drip campaigns and triggers that will send messages to people when they perform a particular action on your site.
-What makes MailChimp's marketing automation different is the creation of Google, Facebook, and Instagram ad campaigns to show people who are similar to your current customers.
+What makes MailChimp's marketing automation different is the creation of Google, Facebook, and Instagram ad campaigns to show people who are similar to your current customers (and don't miss our comparison Aweber vs Mailchimp here).

 Google's remarketing ads allow you to reach people who aren't your customers yet but have the potential to be one on popular apps and sites.
 For Facebook and Instagram, you can launch a campaign to target new and old customers with the goal of increasing your sales.